-PITCH 2, The Spacewalk Pitch: 5.7, 80', 6 bolts- From the belay start climbing up, and right on a perfect swath of slabby terrain which is generously adorned with all sorts of beautiful holds.
-The harder parts of this pitch will feel semi slab tech, and exposed.
-After bolt 6, scurry over some 4th class terrain, past a small pine tree and up to an awesome ledge with 2, 1/2' bolts and black hangers for the belay.
+PITCH 2, 5.7, 80', 6 bolts- From the belay start climbing up and right on a perfect swath of slabby terrain which is generously adorned with all sorts of beautiful holds.
+If you are pulling on blocks or climbing on bushes, you are off route as we chose the cleanest line to make seasonal weeding of no concern.
+Climb the obvious clean line.
+The harder parts of this pitch will feel semi slab tech and exposed as you climb just above the lip of the lower, steep wall.
+After bolt 6, scurry over some 4th class terrain past a small pine tree and up to an awesome ledge with 2, 1/2' bolts and black hangers for the belay.
 Welcome to the Space Station Belay.

 You will see an equipped rappel anchor about 8' to the climber's right.
 This is the anchor used to rap down to Solitaire's anchor, which is about 40' down.
 From Solitaire's anchor it is 100' to the ground.

-PITCH 3, The Apollo Pitch: 4th class, 80', 4 bolts- This is a walking traverse pitch which follows a natural break in this highly featured section of the wall just below the crown.
+PITCH 3, 5th class, 80', 4 bolts- This is a walking traverse pitch which follows a natural break in this highly featured section of the wall just below the crown.
 The color of the stone and lichen on this pitch are off the hook.
 Don't forget to look where you are going, as you make your way to the distant corner, and the Lunar Ledge.
 This ledge is awesome, and it is hard not to spend a little time enjoying it.

 Rappel 1, From the very top 2 bolt, chain anchor, rappel 90' down, past the Lunar Ledge, to 2 bolt anchor of the route Whiplash.

 Rappel 2, From the Whiplash anchor rappel 80' down to the ground.